spirpinias/MACS3/README.md

 This capsule requests you name your alignment files in a specific format.

-Please adhere to this example when processing multiple replicates or batches.
+Please adhere to this example when naming your files.

-sampleA_Rep1
+sampleA_Rep1.bam
-sampleA_Rep2
+sampleA_Rep2.bam
-sampleA_Rep3
+sampleA_Rep3.bam
-sampleA_Rep4
+sampleA_Rep4.bam

-We are assuming the final "_ " precedes a replicate marker ending with integer.
+We are assuming the final "_ " precedes a replicate marker ending with positive integer.

 ## Parameters